Berlin scientific balloon flights: Main flights

 For the lack of a balloon, there were no flights in 1892.
 Aßmann used this year to seek out private or institutional sponsors for his program.
 A direct appeal to Kaiser Wilhelm II was eventually successful.
 In 1893, the balloon Humboldt, again built to a design by Hans Groß, was completed.
 At 2,514 m³, it had more than twice the fill capacity as the M. W. and could therefore reach even higher altitudes.
 The first ascent of the Humboldt was made on 1 March 1893 in the presence of the Kaiser's family.
 The flight went peacefully, although upon landing, Aßmann broke his right leg.
 The later flights of the balloon were also beset by accidents, that made clear the risks to the scientists and balloon pilots.
 After the sixth flight on 26 April 1893, the balloon was burned as the hydrogen caught fire as it was being released after landing.

 For the second flight of the Humboldt, which was planned to be a high-altitude flight, it was fitted with a smaller and lighter basket, and only two rather than three balloonists were to make the ascent.
 The balloon lifted off on 14 March amid pouring rain with Groß and Berson on board.
 Despite the greater weight from the rain, Groß could bring it to an altitude of 6,100 m.
 The aeronauts suffered from the thin air as they did not bring any oxygen with them.
 On the descent, a mishap occurred: a vent was released uncontrollably by a pull, and the balloon began to deflate during the flight.
 Groß had no way to close the vent, which was more than one meter across, so the balloon began to fall quickly.
 From the discovery of the problem at 2,800 m to reaching the ground took only nine minutes.
 Nonetheless the two balloonists survived with only minor wounds.
 On scientific terms the flight was a complete success.
 Berson could extensively study the clouds as they passed through them, and the temperatures measured at the highest altitudes threw further doubts on the accuracy of Glaisher's measurements from thirty years before.

 After two and a half months, a new and improved balloon was completed.
 In allusion to the end of the Humboldt, it was named after the mythical phoenix.
 From 14 July 1893 to 4 December 1894, flights were made in quick succession.
 Night and dawn flights were made in addition to the day flights.
 The night flight on 14/15 July was also the first international coordinated flight, as in agreement with the meteorologists in Berlin, manned balloon flights using instruments recommended by Aßmann were also made in Stockholm by Salomon August Andrée and in Saint Petersburg.
-Coordinated flights were also made in August 1894 with Andrée in Göteborg and Michail Pomorzew in Saint Petersburg.
+Coordinated flights were also made in August 1894 with Andrée in Gothenburg and Michail Pomorzew in Saint Petersburg.